The Jiminy Advisor: Moral Agreements Among Stakeholders Based on Norms and Argumentation: Introduction

+Legal systems recognize only humans and corporations as persons and moral agents.
+The underlying assumption that everyone is human allows a great deal of flexibility when it comes to specifying and enforcing desirable behavior---not all desirable behaviors are specified and not all violations of law are meticulously prosecuted.
+Companies can build a system that reports on every violation of law committed by a user, but who would then want to buy such a totalitarian ``surveillance'' device?

+People can have multiple roles when interacting with an autonomous system, and they can have different role-based moral preferences for the system.
+As pedestrians, they would prefer utilitarian cars that elect to run into a wall and kill its one passenger rather than kill several pedestrians, yet at the same time would surely prefer not to buy such a car~\cite{Shariff:2017aa}.
+Even if we somehow determine that the role of a pedestrian is more important than the role of a passenger, who would wish to buy a car that might kill one's own children while driving them to school?

+We propose here that all the stakeholders' moral instructions should be included when deciding the moral behavior of an autonomous system.
+The problem then immediately becomes: {\em how should an autonomous system combine the ethical input of various stakeholders? }

+In this article, the terms ``moral'' and ``ethical'' are used interchangeably.
+Let us imagine that each of the ``morality'' stakeholders are represented by an ``avatar'' in an artificial autonomous system.
+We refer to this artificial autonomous system as simply an ``agent''.
+The ``avatars'' form the ``moral council'' of the agent, acting like Jiminy Cricket in the story of Pinocchio.
+First, the stakeholders can indicate which situations are ethically sensitive and how to proceed in each situation.
+An agent makes such a decision by choosing from a set of available actions.
+If none of the stakeholders regard the situation as ethically sensitive in any way, then the agent can use its regular reasoning methods to select what to do.
+However, in an ethically sensitive situation, a Jiminy would be employed to produce a moral recommendation to the agent.

-The challenge of building the ``moral council'' is that the stakeholders may not be following the same ethical reasoning theory.
-It is not enough that each of the stakeholders agents chime in with ``yes" or ``no" when the morality of an action is presented.
-We do not want to evaluate the morality of an action by a majority-poll, or always put the law above the image of the manufacturer, or the personal input of the end-user above the guidelines of regulatory bodies.
-Instead, we wish to have an engine that is able to take inputs from the different stakeholders and bring them into an agreement.
-Furthermore, this should be done in such a way so that the artificial moral agent is able to explain its choice of action \citep{AndersonA14} or that choice should be formally verifiable \citep{Ethical15}.
+The first challenge in building the ``moral council'' is that the stakeholders may not be following the same ethical reasoning theory or any ethical theory at all.
+It is not sufficient that each stakeholder chimes in with a ``yes'' or ``no'' when the question of the morality of an action or of an action’s outcome is presented.

+The second challenge is how to reach an agreement.
+Dilemmas and conflicts will arise when the inputs of the stakeholders are applied to a decision-making problem~\cite{Robinson21,Horty94}.
+We do not want to evaluate the morality of an action by majority rule.
+Neither do we want to always put legal considerations above the image of the manufacturer, or give higher consideration to the personal input of the end user than the guidelines of regulatory bodies.
+Instead, we wish to have an engine that is able to take inputs from the different stakeholders and bring them into agreement.

+The third challenge is explainability.
+Since the stakeholders are not necessarily aware of the input of other stakeholders, the decisions that the system ends up making need to be explained.
+This means that whatever solutions are used must be such that the artificial moral agent is able to explain its choices~\cite{AndersonA14} or that the choices should be formally verifiable~\cite{Ethical15}.